ARCHER2-HPC/performance_ofi-ucx/CASTEP/README.md

 GROMACS DNA benchmark, available from the [CASTEP website](http://www.castep.org/CASTEP/DNA).

-Performance is measured by the timing for 10 SCF loops to complete as given in the `polyA20-no-wat.castep` output file.
+Performance is the mean of 10 SCF loops given in the `polyA20-no-wat.castep` output files, discarding the longest and shortest loops.

 ## Results